lpravda/example/README.md

 superposer -o output_dir -u P24941 -p 2vta:A -r 3.0
 ```

+The binary then downloads all the relevant chains, superpose them to the pivot, writes out the superposed coordinates and prints out some basic statistics on RMSD using `pandas` package.

 ### Parameters - `superposer`

 | Parameter   | Type     | Required  | Description |